ably/spaces/docs/class-definitions.md

 The Spaces library constructor is overloaded allowing it to be instantiated using a [ClientOptions](https://ably.com/docs/api/realtime-sdk?lang=javascript#client-options) object:

-_**Depracated: the ClientOptions option will be removed in the next release.
+_**Deprecated: the ClientOptions option will be removed in the next release.
 Use the Ably client instance method described underneath.**_

 ```ts
 import Spaces from '@ably-labs/spaces';